 The mascara is pegged as a “lash paint”, in the UK this is available exclusively from QVC and is priced at £22.
 The wand is usually my least favourite being rubber bristled rather than bristles.
 Its a more rounded shape that’s slightly tapered towards each end, the bristles are slightly rigid and don’t seem to move at all as I wiggle the wand through my lashes.

-One thing I’ve noticed about this mascara is that it’s application varies dramatically depending on the room temperature.
+One thing I’ve noticed about the Tarte Tarteist Mascara is that it’s application varies dramatically depending on the room temperature.
 If my room is cold and I’m applying this in the morning before the house has properly warmed up then this applies so much nicer, when the house is a little warmer this goes on so clumpy.
 It’s so strange as we’ll literally be talking a few degrees as our home doesn’t get really warm thanks to the fact we’re completely exposed and are surrounded by fields.

 (When used cold) the mascara is lengthening and separating, it adds a little bit of volume but it isn’t very heavy on that front whilst it’s enough to not make lashes look really spidery because it doesn’t have enough volume.
 The brush isn’t the nicest on the bottom lashes and needs a steady had as the fatness and stiffness of the brush and bristles can feel a bit clunky.